 - After mastering the “lift and squeeze” technique, try to hold the squeeze to up to 10 seconds.
 If you’re already comfortable doing this, repeat this 10 times for at least 3 times a day.

 - Most men tend to forget their pelvic floor exercises in the beginning.
 We suggest that you link the exercise to a regular daily activity such as flossing, brushing your teeth, or before/after meal times.

 It is best to consult a urology nurse or continence physiotherapist to learn about the proper techniques pelvic floor exercises.

-At the Sperling Prostate Center in New York, MRI-Guided prostate Laser Ablation is a minimally invasive procedure that can virtually eliminate many of the risks associated with traditional forms of prostate treatment, such as impotence (erectile dysfunction) and incontinence (loss of bladder control).
+At the Sperling Prostate Center in Florida, MRI-Guided prostate Laser Ablation is a minimally invasive procedure that can virtually eliminate many of the risks associated with traditional forms of prostate treatment, such as impotence (erectile dysfunction) and incontinence (loss of bladder control).
 Call us now at 877-605-2737 or fill out this contact form to request a consultation.
 We look forward to helping you improve your prostate health!